david-palma/ieqa/code/firmware/README.md

 In this section you can find a brief explanation of the Arduino Yún architecture and some technical specs (for more details see [Arduino website](https://www.arduino.cc/)), the structure of the firmware, the libraries used by the board to work properly, and the main functions implemented.

-**Note**: even though the firmware has not described in detail, the code is commented enough to be easily understood.
+**Note**: even though the firmware has not been described in detail, the code is commented enough to be easily understood.

 ## Arduino Yún architecture and technical specs